bradfrost/design-system-questionnaire/README.md

 # People
 - **Who are the primary users of the design system?** Who are the people that will be primarily be implementing the system's components, reading guidelines, and referencing the information in the style guide?
 - **Who are the secondary users of the design system?** Secondary users are people who may not rely on the system for their day-to-day work but may find the docuementation and information in the style guide useful.
+- **Are there teams or people in the organization that won't use the design system?** Why?
+What do they do instead?
 - **Who are the prmimary [design system makers](http://atomicdesign.bradfrost.com/chapter-5/#design-system-makers)?** - Who is responsible for creating and maintaining the design system?
 Provide names and roles.
 - **How is the design system team structured?** Solidatary?
 Centralized?
 Federated?
+How the design system team is structured influences its adoptation and ongoing success.
+For more info, read:
   - [Team Models for Scaling a Design System Team](https://medium.com/eightshapes-llc/team-models-for-scaling-a-design-system-2cf9d03be6a0#.u9d11mefp)
   - [The Salesforce Team Model for Scaling a Design System](https://medium.com/salesforce-ux/the-salesforce-team-model-for-scaling-a-design-system-d89c2a2d404b#.akuqars3c)
   - [Establishing a Design System Team](http://atomicdesign.bradfrost.com/chapter-5/#establishing-a-design-system-team)